sgolanka/Template/_texts/jabber.md

   > - That's enough for me, that's enough for me.
   {:.poetry}

-[^fn2]: The bugle is a small trumpet implicated in the military industrial complex.
+[^fn2]: Vorpal is made up of course, but is now used in games like Dungeons and Dragons to refer to a magic sword.

-[^fn3]: Another footnote.
-Why not?
+[^fn3]: Compare and Contrast: gyre vs gimble